shadeed/rtl-styling/posts/rtl-styling.md

 </p>

 ## Flexbox Layout Module
 Flexbox is based on the writing mode of the document.
-The writing mode is used to specify how blocks are laid out on a page.
-For example, a Chinese website is laid from top to bottom.
-Writing mode is for that purpose.
-In Flexbox, items are distributed based on the writing mode of the document.
-The default value for `writing-mode` in English and Arabic is `horizontal-tb`
+The writing mode is used to specify how blocks are laid out on the page.
+For example, a Chinese website is laid out from top to bottom.
+The writing mode is for this purpose.
+In flexbox, items are distributed according to the writing mode of the document.
+The default value for `writing-mode` in English and Arabic is `horizontal-tb`.

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode), `horizontal-tb` means the following:
+According to [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode) (MDN), `horizontal-tb` means the following:
 > Content flows horizontally from left to right, vertically from top to bottom.
 The next horizontal line is positioned below the previous line.

-When the page direction is changed to RTL, Flexbox will flip its items accordingly.
-That's a huge benefit!
-Below is an illustration that shows how the Flexbox axis is flipped based on the direction.
+When the page’s direction is changed to RTL, flexbox will flip its items accordingly.
+That’s a huge benefit!
+The illustration below shows how the flexbox axis is flipped based on the direction.

 ![](../../img/flexbox-axis.jpg)

-In the below example, I laid out three items and numbered each of them to see the difference when the direction change.
+In the example below, I’ve laid out three items and numbered each of them to show the difference when the direction changes.

 ```html
 <div class="element">